oracle/opengrok/How-to-setup-OpenGrok.md

 ...
 ```

 This is where the web application will read the configuration from.
-The default value is `/var/opengrok/etc/configuration.xml` (notice that in the above example non-default path was used).
+The default value is `/var/opengrok/etc/configuration.xml`.
 This configuration file is created by the indexer when using the `-W` option and the web application reads the file on startup - this is a way how to make the configuration persistent.

 If you happen to be using the Python tools distributed with OpenGrok, you can use the `opengrok-deploy` script to perform the copying of the War file while optionally changing the `CONFIGURATION` value if the configuration file is stored in non-default location.